sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ### KVStore

-The KVStore needs to support both embedding table parameter and non-embedding parameter.
+The KVStore needs to support both non-embedding paramteters and embedding table parameters.

-Since `tf.keras.optimizer` only accept `tf.Variable` type parameter, to avoid unnecessary memory copy, we save non-embedding parameter as a `tf.Variable` directly.
-We use a variable DB to store all the non-embedding parameter, the key is the variable name, the value is the variable itself.
+Since `tf.keras.optimizer` only accept `tf.Variable` type parameter, to avoid unnecessary memory copy, we save a non-embedding parameter as a `tf.Variable` directly.
+We use a variable DB to store all the non-embedding parameters, the key is the variable name, the value is the variable itself.

-However, the embedding table parameter could not be represented by a standard `tf.Variable`.
+However, a embedding table parameter could not be represented by a standard `tf.Variable`.
 For example, in an online learing case, new item id may come in sometimes.
 The shape of the embedding table is not determined.
 Besides, we have to initialize corresponding embedding vector value on the fly for the new item id in the PS pod.

-We introduce a customized data structure `EmbeddingTable`, Following is the definition of `EmbeddingTable`:
+We introduce a customized data structure `EmbeddingTable` to meet such demands.
+Following is the definition of `EmbeddingTable`:

 ```python
 class EmbeddingTable(object):